TheLastBilly/ydlg/README.md

 ## Systemd setup

 You'll have to setup a service file for Wol Control.
-There's already one provided with this repository **wol_control.service**, so you can use it as a template.
+There's already one provided with this repository **ydlg.service**, so you can use it as a template.

 ```
 [Unit]
-Description=Gunicorn service of wol_control
+Description=Gunicorn service of ydlg
 After=network.target

 [Service]
 User=sammy
 Group=www-data
-WorkingDirectory=/home/sammy/wol_control
+WorkingDirectory=/home/sammy/ydlg
-Environment="PATH=/home/sammy/.wol_control_env/bin:/usr/bin"
+Environment="PATH=/home/sammy/.ydlg_env/bin:/usr/bin"
-ExecStart=/home/sammy/.wol_control_env/bin/gunicorn --workers 3 --access-logfile wol_control.log --bind unix:wol_control.sock -m 007 wsgi
+ExecStart=/home/sammy/.ydlg_env/bin/gunicorn --workers 3 --access-logfile ydlg.log --bind unix:ydlg.sock -m 007 wsgi

 [Install]
 WantedBy=multi-user.target
 ```

-This file assumes that you installed a virtual enviroment on `~/.wol_control_env`, so make sure you change that path with whatever directory you used on that step, or remove the use of a virtual enviroment  from the file altogether.
+This file assumes that you installed a virtual enviroment on `~/.ydlg_env`, so make sure you change that path with whatever directory you used on that step, or remove the use of a virtual enviroment  from the file altogether.
 If you do remove any mentions of a virtual enviroment, your service file should end up looking like this:

 ```
 [Unit]
-Description=Gunicorn service of wol_control
+Description=Gunicorn service of ydlg
 After=network.target

 [Service]
 User=sammy
 Group=www-data
-WorkingDirectory=/home/sammy/wol_control
+WorkingDirectory=/home/sammy/ydlg
 Environment="/usr/bin:/usr/local/bin"
-ExecStart=/usr/bin/python3 -m gunicorn --workers 3 --access-logfile wol_control.log --bind unix:wol_control.sock -m 007 wsgi
+ExecStart=/usr/bin/python3 -m gunicorn --workers 3 --access-logfile ydlg.log --bind unix:ydlg.sock -m 007 wsgi

 [Install]
 WantedBy=multi-user.target